-It’s not just the general public that locates you on the web to keep in mind; you must consider potential investors, current shareholders, analysts and journalists.
-It’s very important to have your investor relations website design section updated and in real time when it comes to press releases.
-Regulatory filings, financials and press release links should be in place ensuring that they are easily visible and categorized.
-Use the site, as a way to archive documents and presentations in chronological order –as it is helpful to the user to see context and history.
+It’s not just the general public that locates you on the web to keep in mind; you must consider potential investors, current shareholders, analysts, and journalists.
+It’s essential to have your investor relations website design updated and in real-time when it comes to press releases.
+Regulatory filings, financials, and press release links should be in place, ensuring that they are easily visible and categorized.
+Use the site to archive documents and presentations in chronological order –as it is helpful to the user to see context and history.

-One should never forget that the IR section is an important marketing tool to educate, increase stock visibility and promote the company.
+One should never forget that the IR section is an important marketing tool to educate, increase stock visibility, and promote the company.
 A good investor relations website design should describe the company’s story and investment proposition clearly.
-It should feature important aspects such as milestones of the business, leadership and any other relevant information that can paint a picture in the potential investors mind of who the company is, where they are going.
+It should feature essential aspects such as the business’s milestones, leadership, and any other relevant information that can paint a picture in the potential investors’ minds of who the company is and where they are going.

-Always try to maintain a corporate brand identity, this will ensure a seamless experience for the reader and end user – from colors and logos to the general look and feel.
-Use pictures, graphics, charts and videos and podcasts where possible – its easier to understand and we all know that, multi media is slightly more interesting than static words on a page!
+Try to maintain corporate brand identity; this will ensure a seamless experience for the reader and end-user – from colors and logos to the general look and feel.
+Use pictures, graphics, charts, and videos, and podcasts where possible – it’s easier to understand.
+We all know that multimedia is slightly more interesting than static words on a page!

 Responsive vs. Mobile-Friendly Websites: What’s the Difference?

-A responsive website is one that responds (or changes) based on the needs of the users and the device (mobile device in this example) that they’re viewing it on.
-Here, text and images change from a three-column layout, to a single column display.
-Unnecessary images are hidden so they don’t interfere or compete with the more important information on the site’s smaller display.
+A responsive website responds (or changes) based on the needs of the users and the device (mobile device in this example) that they’re viewing it on.
+Here, text and images change from a three-column layout to a single column display.
+Unnecessary photos are hidden, so they don’t interfere with the more critical information on the site’s smaller display.

-If you are on a computer, you can tell if a site is responsive by reducing your browser’s window size from full screen down to very small.
-If the appearance of the text, images and menu change, as you get smaller, the site is responsive.
+If you are on a computer, you can tell if a site is responsive by reducing your browser’s window size from the full screen down to very small.
+If the text’s appearance, images, and menu change, as you get smaller, the site is responsive.

 How to know which is right for you?